usuaero/MachUp/README.md

 1. From the command prompt navigate to the directory where MachUp will be installed
 2. `git clone https://github.com/usuaero/MachUp`

+## Testing
+Unit tests are implemented using the pytest module and are run using the following command.

+'python3 -m pytest test/'

 ##Support
-Contact ????@usu.edu with any questions.
+Contact doug.hunsaker@usu.edu with any questions.

 ##License
 This project is licensed under the MIT license - see the LICENSE file for more information.